Eric-peng111/Android_app_social/admin/Report.md

 * MainActivity.class
 * Report Writing: Implemented Features, Team Members and Roles

-*[Code Design.
-What design patterns, data structures, did the involved member propose?]*

-*[UI Design.
-Specify what design did the involved member propose?
-What tools were used for the design?]*

-*[Report Writing.
-Which part of the report did the involved member write?]*

-*[Slide preparation.
-Were you responsible for the slides?]*

-*[Miscellaneous contributions.
-You are welcome to provide anything that you consider as a contribution to the project or team.]*

 ## Conflict Resolution Protocol
 When our group encounters conflict: